Jean7340/Jean7340/README.md

 - **Operations** — grew a deep-tech media community from 8K to 30K and built a regional office from scratch
 - **Research** — built multi-factor econometric models for fixed-income research at a securities firm

-Now I build analytics projects around real business decisions — customer targeting, credit risk, marketing measurement.
+The common thread: using data to drive decisions people actually act on.
+That's what my projects below are about — customer targeting, credit risk, marketing measurement.

 🔍 Open to Business Analyst / Data Analyst opportunities